beginning of content

 How does my uterus change after birth?

-If you have a vaginal birth, your uterus will contract again to deliver the placenta.
-This is sometimes called the ‘after birth’.
-These contractions are milder than the contractions felt during labour.
+If you have a vaginal birth, your uterus will contract again to deliver your placenta.
+These contractions are milder than the contractions you felt during labour.

-If you have a caesarean birth, your baby and the placenta are delivered through a cut in your tummy and the wall of your uterus.
-This is then stitched up and will form a scar.
+If you have a caesarean birth, your baby and placenta are delivered through a cut in your tummy and the wall of your uterus.
+Your uterus is then stitched up and will form a scar.

 The contracting and tightening of the uterus will feel a little like period pain and is also known as 'afterbirth pains'.
 These contractions help the uterus to reduce in size.